 3. You can move your body regularly without suffering from aches, pains, or excessive fatigue.

 What you want is to have functional movement ability so that when you enter into your golden years you don’t lose complete mobility.
-Exercise and movement is also crucial for keeping your brain healthy and happy, thereby warding off the scariest of diseases (in my opinion anyway), dementia and Alzheimer’s.
+Exercise and movement is also crucial for keeping your brain healthy and happy, thereby helping to prevent the development of dementia and Alzheimer’s.

 4. You don’t suffer from chronic food cravings or binging/restrictive cycles.

 Food cravings are often a sign of imbalances in the physical and/or emotional body and when you suffer from them it’s your body’s way of telling you that there is something you need to work on.

 I just want you to recognize that there is a difference between mindfully indulging in a food that you know may not promote optimal health, and being compelled to eat that food even though you don’t really want to.
 That is the primary distinction between enjoying foods you love and uncontrollable food cravings or self-sabotaging behaviours.